stevekerrick/GraphqlToTsql/docs/documentation.md

 This is an optional parameter in `Field.CalculatedField()`.
 The default is `Visibility.Normal`.

-If you don't want to expose your `Calculated Field` in the `GraphQL` you can set the visibility to `Visibility.Hidden`.
-That's normally only used to hide Id's that are needed for other mapping purposes, and it would be unusual to need to hide a `Calculated Field`.
+If you don't want to expose your `Calculated Field` in the `GraphQL` you can set the visibility to `Visibility.Hidden`. `Visibility.Hidden` is normally only used to hide Id columns, but it's available on `Calculated Fields` if you need it.

 ```csharp
 Visibility.Normal